-Imports of food products made from species listed in the CITES, EUWTR or UKWTR annexes, such as caviar from the Sturgeon family, will also need to meet CITES-related requirements as detailed for CITES goods in 1.2.2.
+Imports of food products made from species listed in the CITES, EUWTR or UKWTR annexes, such as caviar from the Sturgeon family, also need to meet CITES-related requirements as detailed for CITES goods in 1.2.2.
 These include the requirement for relevant EUWTR export permits from the country of departure and UKWTR import permits issued by APHA.

-Imports of fishery products for human consumption will not be subject to new SPS controls at the border until July 2021 - see 3.2.3.
-Catch certificates and other IUU documents (e.g. processing statements and storage documents) will, however, be subject to checks from January 2021.
+Imports of fishery products for human consumption are not subject to new SPS controls at the border until January 2022 - see Section 3.2.3.
+Catch certificates and other IUU documents (e.g. processing statements and evidence of storage) are subject to checks from January 2021.

-All Catch Certificates will need to be checked and authorised prior to landing.
+All Catch Certificates need to be checked and authorised prior to landing.
 These checks are carried out away from the border.

-From January 2021, direct landings of marine-caught fish, which are subject to the NEAFC convention, will need to be landed at a designated GB port as listed by the NEAFC.
-The ports into which EU-registered fishing vessels direct land fish and fishery products will also need to be designated for IUU purposes.
+From January 2021, direct landings of marine-caught fish, which are subject to the NEAFC convention, need to be landed at a designated GB port as listed by the NEAFC.
+The ports into which EU-registered fishing vessels direct land fish and fishery products also need to be designated for IUU purposes.